caiocezartg/caiocezartg/README.md

 ## Welcome to my profile! 😁

-Hey ✌️ I am Caio Cezar, 23 years old and a recent Computer Science Graduate!
-I'm just a Front-end Developer that loves to learn new technologies and programming languages!
-Feel free to contact me and say "Hello ~~World~~!":
+Hey there ✌ I'm Caio Cezar, a Computer Science graduate who's passionate about front-end development.
+I've been in this exciting field for a while now, and I'm always on the lookout for new and innovative ways to make my designs stand out.
+But you know what they say, "variety is the spice of life," so I'm currently exploring other areas of programming as well.

+Feel free to browse my repositories and drop me a message if you have any questions or just want to say "hello world"!.
+Let's connect and build something together 😉

 [![Linkedin Badge](https://img.shields.io/badge/-Caio%20Cezar-blue?style=for-the-badge&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/caio-cezar-toledo-gonçalves/)](https://www.linkedin.com/in/caio-cezar-toledo-gonçalves/)
 [![Gmail Badge](https://img.shields.io/badge/-caiocezartg@gmail.com-c14438?style=for-the-badge&logo=Gmail&logoColor=white&link=mailto:caiocezartg@gmail.com)](mailto:caiocezartg@gmail.com)